Fall New Student Orientation

 Considering a Career in Teaching?

-Grad students and postdocs can sign up for the non-credit UNIV 401 Advanced Professional Development for University Teaching Seminar this summer to provide an introduction to pedagogical skills for future faculty.
+Grad students and postdocs can sign up for the non-credit UNIV 401 Advanced Professional Development for University Teaching Seminar this fall to provide an introduction to pedagogical skills for future faculty.
 The seminar meets on Tuesdays during the fall semester; enrollment is limited to 15 students.
 Register for UNIV 401 in SIS and email email@example.com with any questions.